Staffbase unveils the first AI-native Employee Experience Platform

 - Prompt-based content creation (Q2 2026): Admins and editors can generate high-quality content with simple prompts.
 This includes AI-generated emails and reusable templates, page creation, and automatic news articles produced from briefings across multiple formats.
 Paired with conversational iteration, teams can quickly refine drafts to accelerate workflows and deliver polished communications at scale.

-“By embracing AI tools effectively, companies can unlock vital opportunities to dramatically increase productivity,” said David Maffei, Staffbase GM and SVP of the Americas.
-“Like smartphones before it, AI fundamentally changes how people work.
-We are focusing on quality data inputs to ensure high-quality outputs that build employee trust.
-This approach unifies teams and significantly improves the overall workplace experience, leading to higher retention and company growth.”
+"AI is redefining the employee experience,” said Ramak Salamat, Vice President, Asia Pacific & Japan for Staffbase.
+“Employees now expect communication that is timely, relevant, and personal, while also benefiting from the productivity gains AI delivers across the lifecycle.
+For leaders, this isn’t optional - it’s the next wave of transformation.
+The companies that embrace it will unlock more connected, more engaged, and more productive workforces, and ultimately separate themselves from those that fall behind.”

-Staffbase’s Employee AI foundation will launch commercially at VOICES 2026, with selected customers accessing the first new innovations from Fall 2025.
+Staffbase’s Employee AI foundation will launch commercially at VOICES 2026, with selected customers accessing the first new innovations this year.

 About Staffbase

-Staffbase is the first AI-native employee experience platform, revolutionizing employee intranets and employee communication by unleashing the power of agentic AI.
-With more than 2,000 customers, Staffbase helps organizations such as Adidas, Alaska Airlines, DHL, MAN Truck & Bus and Whataburger to inspire their people to achieve great things together.
+Staffbase is the first AI-native employee experience platform, revolutionising employee intranets and employee communication by unleashing the power of agentic AI.
+With more than 2,000 customers, Staffbase helps organisations such as Adidas, ALDI, DHL, Transdev and Yageo to inspire their people to achieve great things together.

 Staffbase connects companies with their employees through a branded employee app, intranet, email, SMS, digital signage, and Microsoft 365 integrations, all of which can be managed through a single platform and powered by an end-to-end AI foundation.
 Staffbase was named a leader in the 2024 Gartner® Magic Quadrant™ for Intranet Packaged Solutions.